 Only ASTPS Members are eligible for certification.
 To achieve the CTRS designation, one must (a) be of high moral character, (b) meet minimum educational and experience requirements, (c) hold a designation of being an Attorney, Certified Public Accountant, or Enrolled Agent, (d) pass a Uniform Examination, (e) maintain required CTRS continuing professional education, (f) pay the examination fee and annual dues, and (g) agree to abide by the Bylaws and Code of Professional Ethics of the American Society of Tax Problem Solvers.

 In addition to the above, candidates for certification must satisfy a professional study requirement.
 The course material may be those presented by ASTPS or their equivalent.
-A minimum of 8 sessions in continuing education courses in the 2 years prior to applying.
+A minimum of 16 Hours in continuing education courses in the 2 years prior to applying.
 Examples of these courses include, but are not limited to, Rules of Practice, Taxes in Bankruptcy, Offers In Compromise, Innocent Spouse Representation, Handling Non-filer Engagements, Assessments & Abatements, Collections, Audits, Trust Fund Matters, Appeals, Statutes of Limitations, Practice Management, Marketing for Professional Practices, and other subjects determined to be appropriate by the Board of Regents.
 Each of these sessions will carry points toward certification eligibility as noted below.
 A variety of courses are sponsored by ASTPS allowing practitioners to select areas where they would like to gain new knowledge or enhance their present skills without spending time on subject material they are fully familiar with.

 A Certified Tax Resolution Specialist must exhibit high moral and professional character.
 Because a CTRS represents clients before various taxing authorities to negotiate favorable solutions to their tax problems a reputation for truthfulness, credibility and adherence to ethical principle are mandatory.